librick/blog/content/posts/bidirectional-totp/index.md

 ## Bi-Directional Alternative
 Imagine the scenario where, in addition to asking you for your TOTP code (let's call this `z`), a website also provided you with its own TOTP code (let's call this `z'`).
 Within your authenticator app, you'd select the desired website from a list of stored websites.
-But rather than being shown a TOTP code right away (`z`), you'd be prompted for the TOTP code provided from the website (`z'`).
+But rather than being shown a TOTP code right away (`z`), you'd be prompted for the TOTP code provided by the website (`z'`).

-If the website is a phishing website, they can't produce valid TOTP codes `z` or `z'`.
+If the website is a phishing website, it can't produce valid TOTP codes `z` or `z'`.
 Your authenticator app would check that the TOTP code provided by the website (`z'`) is valid.
 The legitimate website would check that the TOTP code provided by your authenticator app (`z`) is valid.